MaryMacharia-ai/Html_Forms_Implementation/Html_Form_ImplementationREADME.md

 # Html_Forms_Implementation

-This is my first HTML form implementation based on given outlined structure
+HTML form implementation based on given outlined structure

 ## Purpose of the form and its sections